hypha-mirror/secure-ephemeral-messaging-channel/README.md

 // Create the channel, passing in the global signing secret key.
-// (In Hypha, this is deterministically derived from the owner’s passphrase.) const secureEphemeralMessagingChannel = new SecureEphemeralMessagingChannel(secretKey)
+// (In Hypha, this is deterministically derived from the owner’s passphrase.)
+// On unprivileged nodes, instantiate the channel without passing a secret key. const secureEphemeralMessagingChannel = new SecureEphemeralMessagingChannel(secretKey)

 // Create a database (hypercore, hyperdb, or hyperdrive instance)